swiftlang/swift-foundation/Proposals/NNNN-progress-reporter.md

 We decided to proceed with the name `ProgressReporter` because prefixing an API with the term `Async` may be confusing for developers, as there is a precedent of APIs doing so, such as `AsyncSequence` adding asynchronicity to `Sequence`, whereas this is a different case for `ProgressReporter` vs `Progress`.

-2. Alternative to `ProgressReporter.Progress`
+2. Alternative to `Subprogress`
     - `ProgressReporter.Link`
     - `ProgressReporter.Child`
     - `ProgressReporter.Token`
+    - `ProgressReporter.Progress`

-While the names `Link`, `Child`, and `Token` may appeal to the fact that this is a type that is separate from the `ProgressReporter` itself and should only be used as a function parameter and to be consumed immediately to kickstart progress reporting, it is ambiguous because developers may not immedidately figure out its function from just the name itself. `Progress` is an intuitive name because developers will instinctively think of the term `Progress` when they want to adopt `ProgressReporting`.
+While the names `Link`, `Child`, and `Token` may appeal to the fact that this is a type that is separate from the `ProgressReporter` itself and should only be used as a function parameter and to be consumed immediately to kickstart progress reporting, it is ambiguous because developers may not immedidately figure out its function from just the name itself.
+While `Progress` may be a good name to indicate to developers that any method receiving `Progress` as a parameter reports progress, it is does not accurately convey its nature of being the bearer of a certain portion of some parent's `totalCount`.
+We landed at `Subprogress` as it serves as an indicator for developers that methods with a `Subprogress` parameter reports progress, and at the same time conveys the correct idea that it is meant to be a part of a progress tree.

+3. Alternative to `subprogress(assigningCount:)`
+    - `assign(count:)`

+We initially considered naming the method that returns a `Subprogress` instance `assign(count:)` due to its nature of being a peer method to `complete(count:)`.
+However, `assign` does not intuitively indicate to developers that this method is supposed to return anything, so we decided on naming the method `subprogress` and its argument `assigningCount` to indicate that it is assigning a portion of its own `totalCount` to a `Subprogress` instance.

 ### Introduce `ProgressReporter` to Swift standard library
 In consideration for making `ProgressReporter` a lightweight API for server-side developers to use without importing the entire `Foundation` framework, we considered either introducing `ProgressReporter` in a standalone module, or including `ProgressReporter` in existing Swift standard library modules such as `Observation` or `Concurrency`.
 However, given the fact that `ProgressReporter` has dependencies in `Observation` and `Concurrency` modules, and that the goal is to eventually support progress reporting over XPC connections, `Foundation` framework is the most ideal place to host the `ProgressReporter` as it is the central framework for APIs that provide core functionalities when these functionalities are not provided by Swift standard library and its modules.